cschladetsch/Incode/Readme.md

 The `g` is the abbreviation stored in the Json file.
 I've added a bunch of things I use a lot, like passwords etc. Obviously you'll have to make your own Config.json in the same folder as the IncodeWindow.exe executable.

+When you enter abbreviation mode, a popup appears showing all your abbreviations.
+Note that you need to still hold down the `Interrupt` key to complete the abbreviation.

 ## Json Config
 The configuration is stored in Config.json, in the same folder as the app.

 A typical config file would look like:
+A

 ```json
 {